Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceSettlements & Settlers.
 A significant historical year for this entry is 1958.

 Location.
 38° 3.003′ N, 81° 2.394′ W. Marker is in Nuttallburg, West Virginia, in Fayette County.
-Marker is on Keeneys Creek Road, on the right when traveling west.
+It is on Keeneys Creek Road, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: County Rte 85/2, Fayetteville WV 25840, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A Building Evolves (here, next to this marker); Exploring Nuttallburg (a few steps from this marker); Home Sweet Home (within shouting distance of this marker); Railroads and Coal (about 800 feet away, measured in a direct line); John Nuttall And Nuttallburg (about 800 feet away); Henry Ford's Nuttallburg (about 800 feet away); Nuttallburg and Short Creek (approx. 0.2 miles away); Moving Coal Downhill (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: A Building Evolves (here, next to this marker); Exploring Nuttallburg (a few steps from this marker); Home Sweet Home (within shouting distance of this marker); Railroads and Coal (about 800 feet away, measured in a direct line); John Nuttall And Nuttallburg (about 800 feet away); Henry Ford's Nuttallburg (about 800 feet away); Nuttallburg and Short Creek (approx. 0.2 miles away); Moving Coal Downhill (approx. 0.2 miles away).
 Touch for a list and map of all markers in Nuttallburg.

 Changing Landscape Marker image.
 Click for full size.

-Photographed By Craig Doda, March 2, 2024
+Photographed by Craig Doda, March 2, 2024

 2. Changing Landscape Marker